1909 Chicago Unions

 "UNIONS HAVE JOINED LEAGUE. - Team Has Existed for Thirty Seasons — League Season Opens May 2. - CHICAGO, Illinois - Special. - The Chicago Union Giants will do down once more in the history of baseball for being the first Colored team to own a franchise in a white league.
 The Unions are the oldest Colored team in the West, this being their thirtieth season.
 They have seen such clubs as Bowen’s Eclipses, Chicago Models, Chicago Giants, Fuque Giants, Chicago Clippers, all come and go.
 The Unions are the first Colored team to be admitted in the Lake Shore League, one of the best paying leagues in the lower part of Wisconsin.
 The towns are Kenosha, Milwaukee, Racine, Menasha, Manitowoc, Port Washington nd Sheboygan.
 At the meeting Sunday, in Milwaukee, Wis.. after accepting the Unions to membership, they agreed to open the league May 2 and play every Saturday and Sunday until the last Sunday in October.
 The Unions are out for the pennant, and if they win this year, next season one of the largest and best ball parks in the West ever put up by a Colored team will be built.
 Manager Peters has picked one of the Indianapolis boys to captain the team this year - James Shawler.
 He is a gentleman and a first class ball player."

-"UNION GIANTS. - There seems to be quite a discussion among the players just as to who will form this team, but when they get straightened out they wall line up near this shape: Washington and Thompson, catchers; Ramsey, West, Taylor, pitchers Robinson or Latta, of Louisville, first base; Frank Young, Toney and Pryor will fill the other infield vacancies, while Green, Ramsey and the battery men will round up the ball in the outfield."
+"UNION GIANTS. - There seems to be quite a discussion among the players just as to who will form this team, but when they get straightened out they will line up near this shape: Washington and Thompson, catchers; Ramsey, West, Taylor, pitchers Robinson or Latta, of Louisville, first base; Frank Young, Toney and Pryor will fill the other infield vacancies, while Green, Ramsey and the battery men will round up the ball in the outfield."

 March 27, 1909